sely1724/ecommerce-back-end/README.md

 - The walkthrough video must demonstrate POST, PUT, and DELETE routes for categories, products, and tags being tested in Insomnia.

-### Technical Acceptance Criteria: 40%

-- Satisfies all of the preceding acceptance criteria plus the following:

-  - Connects to a MySQL database using the [MySQL2](https://www.npmjs.com/package/mysql) and [Sequelize](https://www.npmjs.com/package/sequelize) packages.

-  - Stores sensitive data, like a user’s MySQL username, password, and database name, using environment variables through the [dotenv](https://www.npmjs.com/package/dotenv) package.

-  - Syncs Sequelize models to a MySQL database on the server start.

-  - Includes column definitions for all four models outlined in the Challenge instructions.

-  - Includes model associations outlined in the Challenge instructions.

-### Repository Quality: 13%

-- Repository has a unique name.

-- Repository follows best practices for file structure and naming conventions.

-- Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-- Repository contains multiple descriptive commit messages.

-- Repository contains quality readme with description and a link to a walkthrough video.

 ## Review

 You are required to submit BOTH of the following for review: